SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 Running the below PowerShell script requires you to update the tenant admin center URL and at run time provide credentials and the CSV input file.

 > [!NOTE]
-> This is a sample script that you need to address to your needs by updating/dropping the **optional** parts or by adding additional modernization tasks (like setting a SharePoint site theme)
+> This is a sample script that you need to address to your needs by updating/dropping the **optional** parts or by adding additional modernization tasks (like setting a SharePoint site theme).
+Please update the `$tenantAdminUrl` variable in the script to contain your tenant admin center URL (e.g. https://contoso-admin.sharepoint.com).

 [!code-powershell[bulkgroupify](../../PnP-Tools/Solutions/SharePoint.Modernization/Scripts/Groupify/GroupifySite.ps1 "Bulk groupify sites")]